mattvenn/understanding-tinyfpga-bootloader/README.md

 The SPI state machine manages reading and writing to FLASH.

 The command sequencer state machine receives commands and data from the serial_out endpoint.
-It can start a transfer to FLASH or boot the FPGA.

-SPI MISO from FLASH is put straight into the serial_in endpoint.
+There are only 2 commands: boot the FPGA or make a FLASH transfer.
+Serial data is written directly to the SPI bus and so control of the FLASH chip must be done by the application program running on the host.

 # Resources